revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 ```

 The correct root age is obtained from the variable `tree` which was initialized
-to store the correct time-like tree (we are cheating, in a way).
+to store the correct timetree (we are cheating, in a way).
 We set a
 uniform prior on the age of the root.

 If specified, we also load the constraints from the given file `contraints.txt`: